-As a result, we identified the need to review and discuss pollen records in SA that can fulfil requirements for inclusion in 2 ka-paleoclimate reconstructions, within the framework of Long-term multi-proxy climate REconstructions and Dynamics in South America (LOTRED-SA, this Special Issue) and PAGES-2k.
+As a result, we identified the need to review and discuss pollen records in SA that can fulfil requirements for inclusion in 2 ka-paleoclimate reconstructions, within the frame-5 work of LOng-Term multi-proxy climate REconstructions and Dynamics in South America (LOTRED-SA, this Special Issue) and PAGES-2 k.
 This paper is structured following an assessment for individual regions in SA within the context of current climate modes.
 These modes are characterized by their precipitation and temperature fingerprint over South America and used as a baseline framework to identify past climatic changes from pollen records.
+Certain zones are more prone to particular climate signals, therefore comparison between the spatial expression of climate modes and highly correlated records from different regions strengthens the interpretation of paleoecological findings.
 To use pollen as a palaeoclimate proxy, the degree of human impact on the vegetation needs to be considered minimum or absent over the last 2 ka.
 Therefore, drivers of vegetation change, both natural and anthropogenic, are discussed within the different regions to describe the general settings required for paleoecological research in the last millennia.
 Records that identify significant human impact are identified and excluded from the proposed dataset for PAGES-2k, but are considered useful within the regional purposes of LOTRED-SA (this Special Issue).
-We finish by discussing the potential of including pollen-inferred climate information 2ka-climate model validation and emphasize the importance of multiproxy working groups such as LOTRED-SA.
+We finish by discussing the potential of including pollen-inferred climate information 2 ka-climate model validation and emphasize the importance of multi-proxy working groups such as LOTRED-SA.

-2. Climate settings
+2 Climate settings

-We begin with an overview of the main climate 'zones' of South America to provide the climatological context for a discussion of pollen records covering the past 2000 calibrated years before present (cal kyr BP; in this paper abbreviated to "ka").
-Climate zones are regions of coherent seasonality and mean climate (intra-annual climate regime), while climate 'modes' (discussed below) are based on ocean-atmosphere interactions with often oscillatory behaviour affecting the interannual to multidecadal climate variability in a region.
+We begin with an overview of the main climate "zones" of South America to provide the climatological context for a discussion of pollen records covering the past 2000 calibrated years before present (calkyrBP; in this paper abbreviated to "ka").
+Climate zones are regions of coherent seasonality and mean climate (intra-annual climate regime), while climate "modes" (discussed below) are based on ocean-atmosphere interactions with often oscillatory behaviour affecting the interannual to multidecadal climate variability in a region.
 Most palynological studies merely describe climate zones for their discussion of vegetation response to climate.
 However, interannual to multidecadal variability is equally relevant for the interpretation of spatial variability detected by pollen records.
 Therefore in this paper we provide a detailed exploration of the influence of these modes on South American climate.
 The spatial influence of climate modes is assessed by documenting their role in driving interannual precipitation and temperature variability.
 Following this climatic framework, we explain the procedure for selecting robust pollen records in seven regions and assess the regional significance of climatic and human drivers of vegetation change over the last 2 ka.
 Records along coastlines influenced by sea level changes were not included.